inbravo/travel/june-2019/references/carry-list.md

 	* Lots of warm socks, to change after crossing water streams

 ## Carry items for a motorcycle rider
-* Tow cable
+* Tow cable and Small knife
-* Small knife
+* Small clips to hang your clothes on luggage ropes
-* Spark plug
+* Spark plug and zero number sand paper
-* Spare clutch lever and wire
-* Accelerator wire
-* Oil seal and shocker seal
+* Accelerator and clutch wire/lever
-* Engine oil filter and engine oil
+* Engine oil and front shocker seal
-* Chain lubricant and chain locks
+* Chain lubricant and chain links
 * Mseal and duct tape
 * Plastic sheets to cover the baggage and also to cover you in case of intermittent rains
 * Puncture kit, air pump/tyre inflater